gabriel-fortin-leblanc/network-analysis/README.md

 ergm.ml(G, ss)
 ```

-The submodule `ergm.likelihood` contains multiple functions such as `ml` that can be used to compute the maximum likelihood estimator, `mpl` that compute the maximum pseudolikelihood, or `apl` for getting the adjusted pseudolikelihood function.
+The submodule `ergm.likelihood` contains multiple functions such as `ml` that can be used to compute the maximum likelihood estimator, `mpl` that computes the maximum pseudolikelihood, or `apl` for getting the adjusted pseudolikelihood function.
 For more information, you can refer to the documentation.

 ## Documentation